Geothermo/GeoPS.github.io/docs/en-us/Overview.md

 &emsp; GeoPS is a free, open source, visual phase equilibrium simulating software, which based on Gibbs free energy minimum method.

+&emsp; It provides a wide range of phase equilibria calculations and illustration facilities, include calculation various type of phase diagrams (P-T, P-X, T-X, X-X), isopleths, and thermodynamic modelling for path-dependent open system processes.
+And more functions are being developed.

+&emsp; What you see is what you get.
+The friendly GUI and no cost of learning make thermodynamic modelling accessible to any researchers and students of earth sciences.

+&emsp; Super-high efficiency makes you can get the results while you wait, even for modelling of a complex system.

 # How Fast?

 &emsp; Well-designed architecture and data structures, efficient algorithms make exceptional computing efficiency.
 It need only a few minutes to completed a complex phase diagram.
 To quantitate the speed, the following table compares the performance of three different soft in same test platform.